yoavaa/wix-code/README.md

 ### Databases
 When you work with Wix Code your Store's products are automatically included in a read-only Products collection in your site.

 ![Product collection](https://github.com/jeffreya/wix-code/blob/master/related_products_DB.png)

 To create custom product relationships you'll need another collection on your site with two reference fields: ProductA and ProductB.
 Each field should refer to one product in the ProductA column and its related product in the ProductB column.
-In our case it lloks like this:
+In our case it looks like this:

 ![relatedProducts collection](https://github.com/jeffreya/wix-code/blob/master/related_products_related.png)

 ## Code Overview